 Apples for Babies

-The two most common ways to offer apples to babies is in a smooth apple puree or as a baby led weaning food in the form of a baked or sauteed apple slice.
+The two most common ways to prepare apples for babies is in a smooth apple puree or as a baby led weaning food in the form of a baked or sauteed apple slice.
 Both are delicious options with soft textures that are appropriate for babies aged 6-12 months.

 From there, you can move to smaller pieces of soft-cooked apples to offer as a finger food for babies around 9 months, or when they’re able to pick up small pieces of food with their fingers.